-(a) On a breach of a license by the licensee which is material as to the entire contract, if not prohibited by the agreement, the licensor has a right to possession of all copies of the licensed information and any other materials that by contract were to be returned by the licensee and the right to prevent the licensee's continued exercise of rights in the licensed information.
-Subject to subsection (c), to the extent necessary to enforce these rights, a court may enjoin the licensee from continued useexercise of rights in of the information and may order that the licensor or an officer of the court take the steps described in Section 2B-628(b).
-The licensor may proceed by judicial process under this section but may proceed without judicial process only if it complies with Section 2B-716.
+(2) a right to prevent the licensee's continued exercise of rights in the

+- (b) A court may enjoin the party in breach from continued use of the information and may order that the aggrieved party or an officer of the court take the steps described in Section 2B-628(b).
+The aggrieved party may proceed by judicial process under this section but may proceed without judicial process only if it complies with Section 2B-716.

-- (b) If the agreement so provides, a court may require the licensee to assemble all copies of the information and other information relating thereto and make them available to the licensor at a place designated by the licensor which is reasonably convenient to both parties. - (c) The right to possession remedies under subsections (a) and (b) isare not available if the information, before breach and in the ordinary course of performance under the license, was altered or commingled so as to be no longer reasonably identifiable from other property or - 7 information of the licensee and the remedy cannot be administered without undue harm to the - 8 information or property of the licensee or another person.
+(c) If the agreement so provides, a court may require the party in breach to assemble all copies of the information and any other materials information relating thereto and make them available to the aggrieved party at a place designated by that party which is reasonably convenient to both parties. - (cd) The aggrieved party has a right to an expedited hearing to enforce its rights under this section. - (d) The right to possession under subsections (a) and (b) is not available if the information, before breach and in the ordinary course of performance under the license, was altered or commingled so as to be no longer reasonably identifiable. and the remedy cannot be administered without undue harm to the information or property of the licensee or another person.